robertdebock/learn-terraform/BASIC/14-use-cases.md

 - [ ] The `location` where resources are provisioned is fixed for the company.
 - [ ] The `size` of a VM has a suggested value, but can be overwritten.
 - [ ] The `name` of a VM should be given by the user of the module.
+- [ ] A list of subscriptions (and their id), where different environments use specific subscriptions.

+## Questions